A capable 2.1-channel soundbar, but a lack of immersive audio support puts it at a disadvantage to the competition

 Yamaha MusicCast BAR 400 – Features and Connectivity

 The headline feature on the Yamaha MusicCast BAR 400 is the inclusion of DTS Virtual:X, which is described as 3D surround sound processing for a single bar solution.
 What that means is that psychoacoustic processing is applied to a two-channel source in order to create the illusion of a more immersive surround experience.

 The soundbar supports lossy Dolby Digital, Dolby Pro Logic II, and DTS Digital Surround, but not lossless Dolby TrueHD or DTS-HD Master Audio.
 As a result it also doesn’t support object-based formats like Dolby Atmos and DTS:X.

 Yamaha appreciates that not everyone is interested in being immersed by sound, and people often find dialogue difficult to understand in modern surround mixes.
 Clear Voice is a feature designed to boost the clarity of dialogue in TV shows and movies.

-Speaking of voices, you can use it to control the BAR 400 if there’s an Amazon Alexa speaker already in your house.
+Speaking of voices, you can use your’s to control the BAR 400 if there’s an Amazon Alexa speaker already in your house.
 I set up the Yamaha to work with my Alexa Echo, and while not the simplest process (you have to create a Yamaha account for some reason), it does at least work.
 Personally I find controlling a third-party device via Alexa to be less-than-intuitive, but you might feel differently.

 Another key feature, so much so that its part of the product’s name, is MusicCast.
 This is Yamaha’s multiroom technology that is now built into most of its products.
 It allows you to seamlessly stream music from one MusicCast device to another, all controlled by a dedicated app that is well-designed and intuitive.